 Children demonstrate strength, coordination, and controlled use of large muscles.

-- Create safe places for the child to climb; remain with the child in order to prevent falling and injury
+- Strategies for interaction (16-24 months): Create safe places for the child to climb; remain with the child in order to prevent falling and injury

 Developmental Domain 3: Language Development, Communication, & Literacy